yayuchen/salary-project/README.md

 # Business benefit:

 > From dataset's statistical information, we know that if any individual has more relative experience, the average salary is 1.3 times higher.
 But, **Experience** isn't equal **Ability**.
 If someone's capable to perform well than more experiences person, business can save more budget from hiring right person who doesn't have much experiences.
-Besides, management can utilize the spare 30% of budget as award or bonus.
+Besides, management can utilize the spare 30% of budget as award or bonus and don't need to shorten or extend other budget plans.
 >